-Make sure that the "system" can see your hardware before trying to access it.
+Make sure the "system" can see your hardware before trying to access it.
 Many BIOS will display the PCI devices found at boot up on a "splash screen" with the VendorID and CardId and an interrupt level.
-Look quickly, if the information is not available from the BIOS then a third party PCI device cataloging tool will be helpful.
-We use PCIView.
+Look quickly, if the information is not available from the BIOS, then a third party PCI device cataloging tool will be helpful.
+See Device Manager in Windows or LSPCI in Linux etc.